MArhamAA1422/b6-learning/js/basics.md

 ## BOM (Browser Object Model)
 - Provides objects and methods to interact with the browser itself (not the document content).
+- provides the browser API for interacting with the web browser.
 - Unlike DOM, which deals with the HTML structure, BOM deals with browser features like `windows, frames, history, location, and dialogs`.
 - Key BOM objects: `window, navigator, screen, history, location, alert, confirm, prompt`